dry-rb/dry-transaction/README.md

 # => [{:name=>"Jane", :email=>"jane@doe.com"}]
 ```

-As a result, all three user operations `:process`, `:validate` and `:persist` will be called.
-Their result is interpreted by the adapter that you specified in the call sheet.

-A full invocation of a call sheet is called _transaction_.

-### Adapter

-The following adapters to plug operations into the sheet are available.

-* `map` – any output is considered successful and returned as `Right(output)`
-* `try` – the operation may raise an exception in an error case.
-This is caught and returned as `Left(exception)`.
-The output is otherwise returned as `Right(output)`.
-* `tee` – the operation interacts with some external system and has no meaningful output.
-The original input is passed through and returned as `Right(input)`.
-* `raw` or `step` – the operation already returns its own `Either` object, and needs no special handling.

-## Transaction Execution

-Each transaction returns a result value wrapped in a `Left` or `Right` object.
-You can handle these different results (including errors arising from particular steps) with a match block:
+Each transaction returns a result value wrapped in a `Left` or `Right` object (based on the output of its final step).
+You can handle these results (including errors arising from particular steps) with a match block:

 ```ruby
 save_user.call(name: "Jane", email: "jane@doe.com") do |m|